MileHacker Logo

 Community & Language

 • Online Communities and Forums: Join online travel communities or forums dedicated to Costa Rica on platforms like TripAdvisor or Facebook groups for expats or travelers.
-These local groups present a place to ask questions, read personal experiences, and find current advice from other travelers.
+These local groups present a place to ask questions, read subjective experiences, and find current advice from other travelers.

 • Language Study Materials: Even learning a few basic expressions really raises your experience.
 Utilize language learning apps like Babbel to gain conversational Spanish before and during your trip.